Financier Allen Stanford loses bid for new trial

-The financier Allen Stanford on Thursday lost his bid for a new trial, 16 days after being convicted for running an estimated $7 billion Ponzi scheme.
+The financier Allen Stanford on Thursday lost his bid for a new trial, 16 days after being convicted for running an estimated $7 billion (4 billion pounds) Ponzi scheme.

 U.S. District Judge David Hittner in Houston turned down Stanford's request for a new trial in a brief order, without explaining his reasons.